Dukat (Star Trek): Appearances

-Dukat's character returned to being a more antagonistic role in season five's "By Inferno's Light", where he is revealed to have negotiated Cardassia's joining The Dominion, becoming head of the Union's government in the process.
+Dukat's character returned to being a more antagonistic role in season five's "By Inferno's Light", where he is revealed to have negotiated Cardassia's joining the Dominion, becoming head of the Union's government in the process.
 He leads an invasion force which recaptures Deep Space Nine in the season finale "Call to Arms", effectively starting the Dominion War and retaking his old command.

 Dukat loses the station again in the sixth season episode "Sacrifice of Angels", where Damar kills Ziyal in retaliation for having helped the Federation.
 Mentally broken, Dukat is easily captured by Starfleet.
-He escapes their custody when he and Sisko are marooned in "Waltz", during which Dukat experiences hallucinations of Kira, Damar, and Weyoun, comes to accept his hatred for the Bajorans, and swears vengeance on all Bajor before escaping.
-Toward this end, Dukat allies himself with—and is for a short time possessed by—the Pah-wraiths, archenemies of the Bajoran Prophets, and renders the latter's Orbs useless, killing series character Jadzia Dax in "Tears of the Prophets".
+He escapes their custody when he and Sisko are marooned in "Waltz", during which Dukat experiences hallucinations of Kira, Damar and Weyoun, comes to accept his hatred for the Bajorans, and swears vengeance on all Bajor before escaping.
+Toward this end, Dukat allies himself with—and is for a short time possessed by—the Pah-wraiths, arch-enemies of the Bajoran Prophets, and renders the latter's Orbs useless, killing series character Jadzia Dax in "Tears of the Prophets".

 Dukat returns in season seven at the head of the cult of the Pah-wraiths in "Covenant", but he is quickly disgraced in front of his followers by Kira and goes into hiding again.
 In "Penumbra", he seeks Damar's help to find a surgeon to make him look like a Bajoran.
 In this guise, he convinces Kai Winn to join him in his efforts to free the Pah-wraiths from their imprisonment in the Bajoran Fire Caves in "Strange Bedfellows", even when she discovers his true identity in "The Changing Face of Evil."
 Their plan is put into action in the series finale "What You Leave Behind", where the Pah-wraiths choose him as their emissary instead of Winn.
 Sisko, emissary of the Prophets, arrives to stop him and at Winn's advice shoves himself, the Pah-wraiths' holy book, and Dukat into the burning fire caves, sealing Dukat in the Fire Caves with the Pah-wraiths forever.

 Reception

 In 2009, IGN ranked Dukat as the 15th best character of Star Trek overall, calling the character a complicated and nuanced "bad guy".
 They note the character's morality in "Indiscretion" as well as his introduction in the Deep Space Nine premiere, "Emissary".

-In 2016, Screen Rant rated Dukat as the 8th best character in Star Trek overall as presented in television and film.
-Time magazine rated Gul Dukat the fourth best villain of the Star Trek franchise in 2016.
+In 2016, Screen Rant rated Dukat as the eighth best character in Star Trek overall as presented in television and film.
+Time rated Gul Dukat the fourth best villain of the Star Trek franchise in 2016.

-In 2018, CBR ranked Gul Dukat the 3rd best recurring character of all Star Trek.
+In 2018, when CBR placed ten ST: Deep Space Nine characters in their list of the top 20 recurring characters in the Star Trek franchise (plus two ST: The Next Generation characters who later came into their own in ST: Deep Space Nine, taking up 60% of the entire list), Gul Dukat was ranked third overall.